-Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 4 Maximum LTV/CLTV Minimum FICO5 Maximum DTI STANDARD MAR KET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm ^{2,3} \$726,525 4 95% 620 5 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$930,300 4 85% 620 5 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$726,525 4 90% 620 5 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$726,525 4 85% 680 ^5 Per AUS Approval RESTRICTED MAR
+Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 4 Maximum LTV/CLTV Minimum FICO 5 Maximum DTI STANDARD MAR KET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm ^{2,3} \$726,525 4 95% 6205 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$930,300 4 85% 6205 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$726,5254 90% 620 5 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$726,525 4 85% 6805 Per AUS Approval

-1 When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics.

-2 Construction to Permanent excludes attached condos and co-ops

-3 Manufactured homes: (a) Must meet requirements in Section 2.2.14; and (b) Renovation Loans are ineligible
+- When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics. - 2 Construction to Permanent excludes attached condos and co-ops - 3 Manufactured homes must meet requirements in Section 2.2.14

-4 Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits For 2019, the GSEs have not established different high balance/super conforming amounts for AK and HI

-Refer to the county specific loan limits to determine the maximum amount for a specific area

-5 Minimum 700 FICO required if DTI > 45% for loans not using Rate GPSSM (National MI's granular pricing system)
+- 4 Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits For 2019, the GSEs have not established different high balance/super conforming amounts for AK and HI Refer to the county specific loan limits to determine the maximum amount for a specific area - 5 Minimum 700 FICO required if DTI > 45% for loans not using Rate GPSSM (National MI's granular pricing system)